 People are becoming anxious and scared at home.
 Lighten their moods by creating fun and uplifting trends that they can get involved in on social media.
-Include competitions with your gift vouchers as prizes to spread awareness.
+Include competitions with your vouchers as prizes to spread awareness.

 There is a lot of activity around making people smile and laugh at the moment, maybe you can cleverly tap into this trend.

 While health is a priority over supporting local businesses right now, there are choices you can make that will help (if you are in the financial position to do so).